You are viewing a story from harrypotterfanfiction.com

 “Hey!
 Hey, hey!”
 Albus yelled.
 “I couldn’t have done it without my amazing team—where are you guys?”
 Albus was too drunk to find them, but I knew exactly where every single team member was.

 Sam was making jokes with Hugo to a bunch of fourth year girls.
 Rae was arguing with a fellow sixth year.
 Marianna was dancing on the dance floor with her friends.
 Dominique was snogging a poor sixth year.
-Aidan was getting drunk with Nathan and Scorpius.
+Aidan was getting drunk with Scorpius.